 Adoption Consent

-In most private adoptions, the birth mother must give her written permission for her child to be adopted.
-This is usually referred to as adoption consent.
-In some states, the consent is called a relinquishment, surrender, or placement agreement.
-Many states require that the birth mother wait for a period of time before a consent to adoption can be signed (e.g., 24, 48, or 72 hours or more after birth).
-This is called a waiting period.
+In most private adoptions, the birth mother must give her written permission before her child may be legally adopted.
+This is usually referred to as an adoption consent.
+In some states, it may be referred to as a relinquishment, surrender, or placement agreement.
+Many states require a waiting period after the child is born before the consent to adoption can be signed (for example, 24, 48, or 72 hours).

 Adoption Revocation

-In many states, if a parent changes her mind about her child’s adoption, she may revoke her consent within a specific timeframe.
-This is called the revocation period.
+After the consent is signed, many states allow a revocation period.
+This is a limited timeframe during which a placing parent can withdraw consent and stop the adoption process.
 The laws about revocation periods vary from state to state.
-In some states, the placing parents have a 30-day revocation period.
-In twenty-five states, there is no revocation period at all, which means the adoption consent is irrevocable as soon as it is signed.
+In many states, the placing parents have a time withdraw their consent.
+In twenty-five states, there is no revocation period at all, which means the adoption consent is irrevocable as soon as it is signed, except in very limited circumstances (for example, if the consent was obtained through fraud or duress).

 State Laws on Consent and Revocation